b0ink/csgo-chaos-mod/NEW_EFFECTS.md

 	effect.Title = "Effect Name";
 	effect.Duration = 30;

-	/*

-	Optional configs:
+	/* Optional configs: */

-	effect.HasNoDuration = troe; // Use this if your effect isn't timed, eg. spawning models
+	effect.HasNoDuration = true; // Use this if your effect isn't timed, eg. spawning models

-	effect.AddAlias("SearchTerm"); // Allow the effect to show up when using "!effect searchterm" effect.IncompatibleWith("Chaos_DifferentEffectName"); // Prevents the effect running the same time with other effects
+	effect.AddAlias("SearchTerm"); // Allow the effect to show up when using "!effect searchterm" effect.IncompatibleWith("Chaos_DifferentEffectName"); // Prevents the effect running the same time with other effects effect.AddFlag("NoMovement"); // Prevents this effect running at the same time with other effects containing the same flag.

 	// Prevents the plugin from announcing the effect name, and does not get added to the effect list (HUD).
-	// Useful if you want to delay the Announcement -> use AnnounceChaos() manually effect.HasCustomAnnouncement = true;
+	// Useful if you want to delay the Announcement -> use AnnounceChaos() manually within the _START function effect.HasCustomAnnouncement = true;

-	effect.IsMetaEffect = true; // Marks the effect as a meta effect (rarely run)
+	effect.IsMetaEffect = true; // Marks the effect as a meta effect (rarely run) }

-	*/
-}

 public void Chaos_EffectName_INIT(){
 	/*

 	Runs on plugin start.
 Use this to Hook Events.
-This will only run ONCE. eg.
+This will only run once like it does in OnPluginStart(). eg.
 		HookEvent("bullet_impact", Chaos_EffectName_Event_BulletImpact);
 	*/